How To Use Your Cell Phone In Costa Rica

 There are three main places to find a SIM card.
 The first is the San Jose International Airport (I think Liberia too but I haven’t been there).
 When you land there are representatives of Kolbi who can get you a chip and a data plan right at the airport.
 This is a good option if you are short on time, but you will pay a hefty premium for the convenience.
 A prepaid card usually costs 1,000 colones (just under $2) and the last time I was at the airport they were charging $35.

-The second place you can purchase the cards is actually from the agency office of the cell phone company.
-You can ask where those are located, but if you are flying into San Jose, you will find these offices right in the City Mall which is about 1 km from the airport.
-On the second floor you can enter the agency and they will sell you the card and the amount of data you need for your stay.
+If you are flying into San Jose, you will find these offices right in the City Mall, about 1 km from the airport.
+On the second floor, you can enter the agency and they will sell you the card and the amount of data you need for your stay.

 Expect to spend about 30 minutes in the office, you will need to show your passport.
 The advantage here is the person who works with you will install the chip for you.
 Make sure not to lose your chip from home as your data is stored there and it is irreplaceable!